nainkristy/PowerSurge/README.md

 real life-saving devices, with the use of ESPHome and custom-made software (Python, WebApp, C++) and AI, we break limits to implement limits.

+# Technical Overview

+This is a proof of concept that uses an [EMAX Smart Outlet](https://www.motonet.fi/tuote/emax-alypistorasia-energiankulutusmittarilla?product=95-02136) flashed with [ESPHome](https://esphome.io/) and using a modified sensor component.

+TBD

 # Running the project

 ## Flashing the outlet

+TBD

 ## Building the ESPHome device

+TBD

 ## Running the prototype backend

-Install the requirements
+Install the requirements:

 ```py
 pip install -r requirements.txt
 ```

+The device running the backend should be on the same network as the outlet.
-Run the backend
+Run the backend:

 ```py
 python main.py <api_host> [port]